Here are the Best Places to Visit in Australia – As Told By Fellow Bloggers!

 Recommended by Cat and Joe from Walk My World

-We’d recommend getting to Bondi early as it can get pretty popular, it’s also particularly stunning at sunrise.
+We’d recommend getting to Bondi early as it can get pretty popular (especially for surfing lessons!).
+It’s also particularly stunning at sunrise.
 If you don’t want to drive, take the 333 or 380 bus from Circular Quay.

 Recommended by Warren from Sling Adventures

 Rolling green hills, manicured gardens, fresh organic produce and a lively food, wine and arts scene, the Southern Highlands of New South Wales attracts many weekenders for a rural retreat.

 The Southern Highlands is 2 hours from either Sydney or Canberra and less than an hour from Wollongong on the coast.
 Visitors can very quickly escape the hustle and bustle of the city on a day trip and get their country vibe on.

 Centred around the town of Bowral, the Southern Highlands is made up of many more quaint and adorable historic towns, each with its own unique charm.